freddysongg/freddysongg/README.md

 - DJ 🔊, cafe hopper ☕︎, and custom keyboard enthusiast ⌨️

 ## Currently Working On..

-switch.ai: gpt, but for switches!
+swtch.ai, Deep Learning for pollutant prediction

 Feel free to explore my projects and connect with me.
 Let's collaborate and create something amazing together!